GabLeRoux/macos-crossover-wine-cloud-builder/README.md

 The script is a copy of the steps done in the github action in [`.github/workflows/build_monolithic.yml`](./.github/workflows/build_monolithic.yml).
 It contains some variables to allow for customizations.

+We try to keep [`build_local.sh`](./build_local.sh) synchronized with the action, but sometimes might miss a step.
+In case of issues with the local build compare the script to the steps in [`.github/workflows/build_monolithic.yml`](./.github/workflows/build_monolithic.yml) and possibly open an issue.

-This is an [MIT](LICENSE.md) repo.
+Note, that this is an [MIT](LICENSE.md) repo.
 If you break something on your system doing so, it's your fault 😉

 ## Can I contribute?